niyukuri/age_mixing_patterns_phylogenetic/README.md

 ### Operating system

-  We run the simulation study at the Cape Town Centre for High Performance Computing (CHPC) and tested it on personal computers (OS X Version 10.11.6 and Linux Ubuntu Version 16.04) and the golett cluster of the Flemish Supercomputer Centre (VSC).
+  We run the simulation study at the Cape Town Centre for High Performance Computing (CHPC) and tested it on personal computer (Linux Ubuntu Version 16.04).

 ### Required software